JornWildt/Mason/Documentation/Mason-draft-2.md

   1. Register all namespace declarations.
 These are key/value pairs that map namespace names into URI prefixes.

-  2. Iterate recursively through all `@navigation` elements and expand navigational element names (curies) using the namespace declarations.
+  2. Iterate recursively through all control elements and expand control element names (curies) using the namespace declarations.

   3. Read whatever JSON data the client is looking for.

-  4. If the client tries to invoke a navigational element it SHOULD be prepared to handle any kind of navigational element - it SHOULD NOT assume a fixed type of navigation.
-This allows the server to use the type of navigation that fits best at any given time - without breaking clients.
+  4. If the client tries to invoke a control it SHOULD be prepared to handle any kind of control type - it SHOULD NOT assume a fixed type of control.
+This allows the server to use the type of controls that fits best at any given time - without breaking clients.

-## Processing of navigational elements
+## Processing of control elements

-A client trying to invoke a navigational element should follow the instructions described below.
+A client trying to invoke a control element should follow the instructions described below.

-  1. Prepare a JSON object with the data expected to be necessary to invoke the navigational element.
+  1. Prepare a JSON object with the data expected to be necessary to invoke the control.
 If there is no data available then use an empty JSON object (this could for instance be the case when the client expects to follow a link).
 This is the *argument object*.

-  2. If the navigational element is a link then simply follow it.
+  2. If the control is a link then simply follow it.

-  3. If the navigational element is a URL template then expand the template using the argument object as a dictionary containing variables for the expansion.
+  3. If the control is a URL template then expand the `href` template string using the argument object as a dictionary containing variables for the expansion.

-  4. If the navigational element is a void action then ignore the argument object and invoke the action.
+  4. If the control is a void action then ignore the argument object and invoke the action.

-  5. If the navigational element is a JSON or JSON+Files action then use the argument object as input to the action and invoke it.
+  5. If the control is a JSON or JSON+Files action then use the argument object as input to the action and invoke it.

-  6. If the navigational element is a generic action then the behavior is undefined and must depend on some prior agreement with the server.
+  6. If the control is a generic action then invoke it, but any detailed processing is outside the scope of Mason.

 # Minimized responses